|Funding Program:||Northern Australia Roads Program

 The Australian Government has committed up to $24.27 million towards this $30.34 million project.

-Construction is expected to commence in late-2017, noting that the project is still in the early stages of development and the above project timelines are subject to change.
+Construction is expected to commence in early 2018, noting that the project is still in the early stages of development and the above project timelines are subject to change.